ikaler/slim3-api-base/README.md

     $ composer create-project --no-interaction --stability=dev ikaler/slim3-api-base my-slim-api

 Replace `my-slim-api` with the desired directory name for your new application.
-You'll want to:

 ## Configure project: